 Digital photographs are the best way to submit an ID request in the time of COVID-19.
 See this webpage for required information and tips on submitting insect images.

 Visitors are still not allowed in the diagnostic lab at this time, but can drop off samples in the drop box on the lab door.
 Samples are picked up multiple times per week.

 Physical samples are still accepted by mail, UPS, FedEx or other couriers.
 Please see this webpage for instructions on how to submit physical samples by mail.

 General insect questions can still be submitted by email to firstname.lastname@example.org (best option) or by phone.
 I will continue to have regular email access while working remotely, but phone responses will likely be delayed.
-Email will be the best way to reach me for the time being.
+Email is the best way to reach me.

 The UW Insect Diagnostic Lab regularly provides outreach around Wisconsin via public radio, workshops, public seminars, and other venues.
 Unfortunately, the COVID-19 situation is impacting in-person delivery of this outreach.
 See below for additional details:

 In-person presentations provided by the UW Insect Diagnostic Lab have been cancelled until further notice.